Green Mountain Villages in Vermont, New England

 … preferably with a tavern like the Old Tavern in Grafton

-But suddenly, there are fences along the road and an inconspicuous sign points the way to Grafton.
-So we are right!
-And indeed, after a last steep stretch of road, the clay road opens in the middle of the village center of Grafton: right next to us is the - painted white - village church with its church tower, opposite invites the long veranda with their rocking chairs for a leisurely rest, and if it Here also not directly in place a covered bridge, so kindly one of the homeowners has built his garage in the style of the Covered Bridges of New England.
+But suddenly, fences appear along the road, and an inconspicuous sign points the way to Grafton.
+So we're on the right track after all!
+After a final steep section, the dirt road leads into the center of Grafton.
+Right next to us stands the village church, painted white, with its steeple.
+Across the street, the long porch with its rocking chairs invites you to take a leisurely rest.
+While there isn't a covered bridge directly in town, one of the homeowners has kindly built his garage in the style of the covered bridges of New England.

 Invites you to take a break from everyday life, right?